 In fact, it’s possible to calculate a carbon “payback” time for a wind turbine: the length of time it takes a turbine to produce enough clean electricity to make up for the carbon pollution generated during manufacture.
 One study put that payback time at seven months — not bad considering the typical 20- to 25-year lifespan of a wind turbine.
 Bottom line: Wind turbines are far from a joke.
 For the climate, they’re a deal too good to pass up.

 P.S.
 Many of you are wondering about the carbon footprint of other electricity generation technologies, such as solar panels, nuclear, and hydroelectricity.
-The National Renewable Energy Laboratory has a superb, though a bit dated, page on that topic that is well worth exploring.
+The National Renewable Energy Laboratory has a superb, though a bit dated, page for comparing the carbon footprints of various electricity generation technologies.

 Added July 1, 2021: Reader Bill R. writes, “One thing you didn’t mention, and it is probably significant, is that as the energy mix tilts in favor of renewable energy over time, the energy mix used to manufacture wind turbines (and PV cells & panels) will also see a reduction in carbon intensity, resulting in an even smaller carbon footprint.
 There will be exceptions — making steel will probably continue to require carbon emissions for a long time — but everything else in the manufacturing pipeline should see reductions.”